skip to content

 • Burns.
 Trucks require a large amount of gasoline and sometimes haul flammable liquid as well; severe burn injuries are not uncommon after a vehicle bursts into flames.

-• Disfigurement & Scarring. any kind of deep gash can result in scars and sometimes disfiguring marks caused by scar tissue formation.
+• Disfigurement and Scarring.
+Any deep gash can result in scars and sometimes disfiguring marks caused by scar tissue formation.
 How well this can be controlled and/or avoided often depends on whether you receive the best medical care.

 • Eye Injury.
 In a severe impact with an 18-wheeler, it is not uncommon for broken glass and other flying objects to become lodged in your eye, resulting in scratches to the surface, detached retinas, and even vision loss.